Skip to content

 Add the shim dir to your PATH

 Put {data}/bin (Yerd prints the exact path) on your PATH so a bare php matches the version your sites run.
-The shim is a symlink, atomically re-pointed each time you change the default.
+The bare php shim resolves the current default at run time, so yerd use takes effect immediately with nothing to re-point.

 Per-site versions